Toaster Oven Life Expectancy & What Affects It

 Often people assume that an appliance that costs more will be of better quality but this is not always the case.
 You can purchase inexpensive toaster ovens that will last just as long as more expensive ones.

 The main thing to consider when looking at a manufacturer or brand is the reputation of the company for quality products.
-The longer a company has been around, the easier it is to find information about their appliances as well as customer reviews about the products.
+The longer a company has been around, the easier it is to find information about its appliances as well as customer reviews about the products.

 Maintenance and Cleaning